mmisty/cypress-allure-adapter/README.pack.md

 This is allure adapter for Cypress providing realtime results.
 It is useful when using Allure TestOps - so you can watch tests execution.
 It adds tests, steps, suites and screenshots during tests execution.

-In the same time you can generate [Allure Report](https://github.com/allure-framework/allure2) from these results and it will have all necessary fields.
+In the same time you can generate [Allure Report](https://github.com/allure-framework/allure2) from these results, and it will have all necessary fields.

 Some settings were taken from [@shelex/cypress-allure-plugin](https://www.npmjs.com/package/@shelex/cypress-allure-plugin), thank you!